pedroborges/kirby-autogit/readme.md

     ]);

 ### autogit.branch
-Sets the Git branch where commits will go to.
-Auto Git **won't** create the branch for you, make sure it exists prior to changing the default value.
+Git branch where commits will go to.
+If you provide a branch that does not exist, Auto Git will create it for you.

 ### autogit.remote.name
 Which remote repository to use.
 Defaults to `origin`.